Who is this service for?

 How do I get an appointment?

-To make an appointment please telephone 01423 881881 or email firstname.lastname@example.org.
-We will then put your name on our waiting list, and contact you for further information.
+Please ring the office on 01423 881 881 or email us on email@example.com.
+We will then put your name on our waiting list.